Nandopsis tetracanthus – Cuban Cichlid

 Breeding Nandopsis tetracanthus requires a burrow in which they can lay the eggs.
 You can use a large flower pot for this, which you place on its side in the aquarium.
 This may also be partially buried.
 The fish will dig out the pot on their own.

 Because the eggs and the young fish are very fiercely defended, you might consider setting up a special breeding aquarium.
 This prevents the eggs or young fish from being eaten.
-This also protects any other fish from overly aggressive behaviour of the parents.
+This also protects any other fish from the overly aggressive behavior of the parents.

 The flower pot is completely cleaned by the parents before courting takes place.